Americans are not getting their recommended vaccinations, putting themselves and others at risk of serious disease.

 Changes to the vaccine schedule

-This year, there are some important changes to the recommended guidelines.
+In 2017, important changes to the recommended guidelines occurred.
 For example, while everyone ages 6 months and older should get their annual flu shot, the nasal vaccine is no longer recommended for anyone.

 Gibson recommends that people receive their annual flu vaccine no earlier than October in order to get the best protection possible with the formula of the vaccine that captures all the likely strains.